lrfinotti/cybr201_book/12-Primality.md

 Note that we can improve it, as we only need to test $a \in \{ 2, 3, \ldots, \lceil n/4 \rceil\}$.
 If none of these are witnesses, we would have fewer than three quarters of elements can be witnesses, which can only happen, by the theorem above, when $n$ is prime.
 But, unfortunately, in practice that is still too large.

-On the other hand, [](#th-mr_witness) tells us that if we pick some *random* $a$ and $n$ is composite, the probability that we pick a non-witness is less than $1/4$, so it is somewhat unlikely.
+On the other hand, {prf:ref}`th-mr_witness` tells us that if we pick some *random* $a$ and $n$ is composite, the probability that we pick a non-witness is less than $1/4$, so it is somewhat unlikely.
 So, if we repeat whenever we do not get $a$ a Miller-Rabin witness, the probabilities multiply.
 So, if we try $10$ different *random* $a$'s as possible witness and they all fail, if $n$ is composite the probability of this happening is less than
 ```{math}
 \left( \frac{1}{4} \right)^{10} = \frac{1}{4^{10}} = \frac{1}{1{,}048{,}576}.
 ```